Novooleksiivka: History

-In 1874, near the village Novooleksiivka (now Oleksyivka village), a small railway station, also called Novooleksiivka, was founded.
-At the same time, a station settlement of the same name arose around the station, which then became a major settlement.
+In 1874 under the Russian Empire, a small railway station called Novooleksiivka was founded near a village of the same name (now renamed Oleksyivka).
+A new settlement gradually arose around the station, eventually became a village as well.
 As the cargo turnover of the station was small, the population of Novooleksiivka was mainly engaged in agriculture.
 It was a part of the Dniprovsky district of the Tavriya Governorate at that time.

 In 1908, the first school was built at Novooleksiivka at the expense of local peasants, where 2 teachers were employed and 64 pupils were engaged.
 In 1930, a sovkhoz fruit-producing farm was built, whose main activity was the production, harvesting, storage, processing and sale of seeds.

+Until 26 January 2024, Novooleksiivka was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Novooleksiivka became a rural settlement.

+Novooleksiivka was captured by Russian ground forces on the first day of the Russian Invasion of Ukraine phase of the Russo-Ukrainian War, after they crossed the nearby border from Russian-occupied Crimea into mainland Ukraine.

+Demographics

+According to the Ukrainian national census in 2001, Novooleksiivka had a population of 10,227 inhabitants.
+In contrast to other rural settlements in Ukraine, the town's population didn't experience any noticeable decline in the following 20 years, and still counted 10,027 inhabitants in January 2022.

+Languages

+In terms of spoken languages, the town is diverse.
+The largest group are native Ukrainian-speakers, accounting for roughly 40% of the population.
+30% speak Russian as their primary language, 5% Crimean Tatar, smaller minorities speak German, Belarusian and the Romanian language.
+Over one fifth of the population claimed to speak another language natively, or didn't state any native tongue.
+The exact composition was as follows:

 Religion

 There is an orthodox church, the Protection of Our Most Holy Lady Theotokos, a mosque, the Adzhy Belial Dzhami mosque.